interplaynetary/p2p-template/README.md

 However, I am particular drawn to **provider/user** because it is general enough to encapsulate the entirity of production, distribution, and consumption, while avoiding connatations like ownership/private-property/transfer of ownership (potentially implied in the giver/reciever).

 For example: One can be *provided* housing, a glass of wine, etc. while this in no way implies the transfer of ownership!

+So these role-relations are less about property, rights/obligations and are more about *social-material coordination-potential*

 </details>